ranadeepsingh/API-Load-Testing-Python/README.md

 ## File Structure
 1. `http_benchmark.py`: Main file to run the load testing and contains the HTTPBenchmark class
 2. `Dockerfile`: Dockerfile to build the docker image

+## Future Improvements
+1. Add observability metrics support though Prometheus and Grafana
+2. Add support for custom headers and body in the request
+3. Write lower level code in C++/Go for better load testing performance

 ## By
 - Author: Ranadeep Singh